jorgyp/terraform/README.md

 ><b>Scenario:</b> AKS cluster is running, you don't want to manage the Continuos Deployment work and would like to take advantage of GitOps.

-1. Change into the scripts directory and run "bash gitops_deploy.sh" to install GitOps operator called flux the cluster.
+1. Change into the scripts directory and run "bash gitops_deploy.sh" to install Weave's GitOps operator called Flux on the cluster.
 2. Follow instructions to validate gitops "git push" functions as expected.

 Full instructions here: https://eksworkshop.com/weave_flux/